Evolution of entanglement entropy at SU($N$) deconfined quantum critical points

 {\it Model and phase diagram.---} We study the SU($N$) spin model defined in a Hilbert space of $N$ local states (colors) at each site of the square lattice~\cite{kaulQuantum2012,kaulBridging2013,kaulLattice2012,blockFate2013}, as shown in Fig.~\ref{fig:fig1}(a).
 We assume SU($N$) spins in the fundamental representation on sublattice $A$ and in the conjugate representation on sublattice $B$, i.e., $|\alpha\rangle_A \to U_{\alpha,\beta}|\beta\rangle_A$, $|\alpha\rangle_B\to U^{*}_{\alpha,\beta}|\beta\rangle_B$, with the state $\sum_{\alpha}|\alpha\rangle_A |\alpha\rangle_B$ an SU($N$) singlet~\cite{Ianlarge-n1985,read1989}.
 The Hamiltonian reads

 where the $J_1$ term is the SU($N$) generalization of the nearest-neighbor antiferromagnetic interaction, as $P_{ij}$ is defined as the projection operator onto the SU($N$) singlet between a pair of spins $i$ and $j$ on different sublattices, and the $J_2$ term is the SU($N$) generalization of the next-nearest-neighbor ferromagnetic interaction, as $\Pi_{ij}$ is the permutation operator acting between sites having the same representation on the same sublattice, i.e., $\Pi_{ij}|\alpha\beta\rangle=|\beta\alpha\rangle$.
 We also add a four-spin ring exchange term $Q$ for the $N=2,3,4$ cases, where $\langle i,j\rangle, \langle k,l \rangle$ are spin pairs located on adjacent corners of a 4-site plaquette, see Fig.~\ref{fig:fig1}(a).
 This term preserves the translational and rotational symmetries of the square lattice, and was found to stabilize a VBS state with $\mathbb{Z}_4$ symmetry-breaking at large $Q$~\cite{louvbsneel2009,kaulLattice2012,haradaPossibility2013}.
-We simulate Eq.~\eqref{eq:eq1} with QMC on lattices with linear sizes of $L=24,36,48,60,72,84,96,108$ and at corresponding inverse temperatures $\beta=\frac{1}{T}=L$.
-We set $J_1=1$ as the energy unit.
+We compute the second-order R\'enyi EE of the model in Eq.~\eqref{eq:eq1} with QMC on lattices with linear sizes $L=8,12,16,...,40$. \mhs{We keep the inverse temperature $\beta \equiv 1/T =L$ at $N=2$, $\beta=8L$ for $N=18,20$ and $\beta=4L$ for other intermediate $N$ values to circumvent thermal pollution (see SM~\cite{suppl} for detailed analysis).}